BaharehAjami/CODEX-CNS/README.md

 # CODEX-CNS
-Code accompanying the manuscript "Spatial single-cell proteomic analysis by multiplexed imaging enables identification of myeloid cell heterogeneity in Alzheimer’s disease human brain"
+Code accompanying the manuscript "Spatial proteomic analysis enables identification of microenvironment-dependent myeloid cell heterogeneity in Alzheimer’s disease human brain"

 To re-run the analysis: <br />